fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/content/en/about.md

 In my spare time, I am an amateur researcher and author in the fields of mythology and spirituality, interested in the intersection of the Perennial Wisdom and the many earth-based and mystery traditions.
 I have published several articles in like-minded media, in which I expound on our urgent need for a non-dualistic and empathic way of living.

-Besides that, I am also a poet, a fountain pen nerd, an incorrigible Eurovision fan and a budding polyglot, currently working my way through German tongue-twisters and Japanese kanji.
+Besides that, I am also a poet, a fountain pen nerd, an incorrigible Eurovision fan and a budding polyglot, currently working my way through German tongue-twisters and Swedish vowels.